 Many women stop taking birth control once they see that they have gained a few extra pounds.
-Researchers have indicated that this gain in weight may be due to water retention in your body (4).
+Researchers have indicated that this gain in weight may be due to water retention in your body and also high levels of estrogen (4).
 While this has been seen in some cases, it is not a matter of concern, because doctors say that this weight will go away in a matter of a few months.

-Water retention, and genetics are factors that you did not know, but may be contributing to weight gain post birth control consumption.
+Water retention and genetics are factors that you did not know but may be contributing to weight gain post birth control consumption.
+It may look like birth control pills can cause bloating or weight gain, but it may not be the case.
 Let us see what research has to say about various types of birth control and weight gain.

 What Research Says About Birth Control Types And Weight Gain